 The plant went through an increasing number of missions in the 1990s, and in 2006 was selected to be IBM's global assembly and testing facility for leading-edge microprocessors and specialized components used in IBM server products.

-IBM has invested more than $1.3 billion in the Bromont plant since 1972.
-The facility now has more than 2,800 employees and has become one of Canada's largest technocities and one of the country's major exporter of high-technology products (almost all of the plant's output is exported).
+IBM has invested more than $1.6 billion in the Bromont plant since 1972.
+The facility now has several hundred employees and has become one of Canada's largest technocities and one of the country's major exporter of high-technology products (almost all of the plant's output is exported).

 Over the years, the Bromont plant has built an enviable reputation for its superior and competitive microelectronic solutions.
 It is an undisputed leader in the areas of innovation, energy efficiency, recycling, as well as product and customer service quality.